Vladimir Hachinski, CM, MD DSc FRCPC FCAHS FAHA FAAN FRSC, Doctor honoris causa4

 Dr. Vladimir Hachinski received his MD from the University of Toronto.
 After completing his residency training at the same university, he undertook a Cerebrovascular Laboratory Fellowship at the National Hospital for Nervous Diseases at Queen Square in London, England and a research fellowship at Bispebjerg Hospital in Copenhagen, Denmark.

-Dr. Hachinski is Professor of Neurology and Distinguished University Professor at Western University.
-He founded, with John W. Norris the first successful acute stroke unit which has become the standard of care and with David Cechetto discovered the key role of the insula of the brain in mediating sudden death.
-He introduced the concepts and terms multi-infarct dementia, leukoaraiosis and vascular cognitive impairment and devised the Hachinski ischemic score, (over 3880 citations) that remains the standard for identifying a vascular (treatable) component of cognitive impairment.
+He founded, with John W. Norris the world’s first successful acute stroke unit that has become the standard of care and with David Cechetto discovered the key role of the insula of the brain in mediating sudden death.
+He introduced the concepts of multi-infarct dementia, leukoaraiosis and vascular cognitive impairment and devised the Hachinski ischemic score, (over 4000 citations) that remains the standard for identifying the vascular (treatable) component of cognitive impairment.

-Dr. Hachinski was Editor-in-Chief of the journal Stroke, the leading publication in the field for an unprecedented 10 year term from 2000-2010.
+Dr. Hachinski was Editor-in-Chief of the journal Stroke, the leading publication in the field.
 He introduced 9 international editions and a unique author mentorship program.
-He has contributed over 850 scientific papers, book chapters, editorials and other scholarly publications, with over 61,000 citations and an H-Index of 111.
-He is the author, co-author or editor or co-editor of 17 books including Stroke: A Comprehensive Guide to Brain Attack, co-authored with his daughter Larissa Hachinski, that was written to increase public awareness of brain attack, a term coined by Dr. Hachinski to help drive home the urgency of strokes.
+He has contributed over 1000 scientific papers, book chapters, editorials and other scholarly publications, with over 73,300 citations and rising: 2019: 5,376, 2020: 7,609, 2021: projected to be 9,369 (about one citation per hour), his h-index is 118.
+He is the author, co-author or editor or co-editor of 17 books including Stroke: A Comprehensive Guide to Brain Attack, co-authored with his daughter Larissa Hachinski, that was written to increase public awareness of brain attack, a term he coined to drive home the urgency of strokes.

-Recently, Dr. Hachinski edited "Treatable and Potentially Preventable Dementias", the first comprehensive and authoritative book covering the basis for the joint prevention of stroke and the management, delay, or prevention of some dementias.
-The book highlights the overwhelming evidence that major dementias involve a vascular treatable component, ranging from 61% in frontotemporal dementia to 80% in Alzheimer disease - doubling the chances of silent brain pathology manifesting as dementia.
+He edited "Treatable and Potentially Preventable Dementias", the first comprehensive and authoritative book covering the basis for the joint prevention of stroke and the management, delay, or prevention of some dementias.
 The book has been “Highly commended” by the British Medical Association.

 Developing models of dementia prevention at the population level.